-You should also be mindful of having sought and gained the consent of involved parties, whether posting to the Hall Facebook page, your own Facebook or any other social media channel (Instagram, Snapchat, Twitter etc).
+You should also be mindful of having gained the consent of involved parties, whether posting to the social media pages, or your own social media.
 This is particularly relevant for photos and videos.
 You must always gain permission from someone whose photo/video you intend to post.
-If they don't want their photo/video posted, respect that decision.
-If you post something without the express permission of the person involved, it may be a breach of their privacy.
+If they do not want their photo/video posted, please respect this decision.
+If you post without the permission of the person involved, this may be a breach of UniLodge policy.
 Depending on the nature of the material there may be more serious repercussions, such as legal action or a police investigation.
 If in doubt, always ask the person concerned.
-You can't assume they will agree.
-If you can't contact them or have any doubts about what you're doing, don't post.
+You should not assume they will agree.
+If you cannot contact them or have any doubts, please refrain from positing.